hyperspy/hyperspy/doc/user_guide/mva.rst

 These methods accept many arguments to customise the way the data is exported, so please consult the method documentation.
-The options include the choice of file format, the prefixes for scores and factors, saving figures instead of data and more.
+The options include the choice of file format, the prefixes for loadings and factors, saving figures instead of data and more.

 Please, note that the exported data cannot be easily be loaded into Hyperspy's